 The Southeastern Synod works with Safe Gatherings, an online abuse prevention and boundary awareness program that screens and educates staff and volunteers to help prevent abuse of children, youth, and vulnerable adults in group settings.
 When employees and volunteers are trained to identify potential abusers, recognize the signs of abuse, and know how to handle reporting, they are better equipped to prevent abuse.

 Through this relationship, all Southeastern Synod congregations/ministries have been set-up with Safe Gatherings accounts.
 Congregations simply need to activate them in order to begin using their tools for policy development, online training, background checks and screening.
 Go here to learn more, then click on "Get Started".
 Questions?
-Contact Ms. Rachel Alley.
+Contact Pastor Michael Jannett.
 Congregations may choose to use other resources for developing a comprehensive strategy for providing safe ministry environments.
 The key is to take action and be proactive in preventing behavior that can be harmful to those entrusted to the care of the church.

 Click here to complete Safe Gatherings requirements to volunteer in Southeastern Synod Youth and Young Adult Ministries.

 ELCA Guidance on Sexual Misconduct Prevention; Ms. Barbara Keller serves as the ELCA Consultant for Prevention of Sexual Misconduct.
 She can be reached at firstname.lastname@example.org, 773-380-2568, or 610-308-3428

 Reducing the Risk - Newly Revised - Extensive training resource for reducing the risk in congregations

 Safe Sanctuaries: Reducing the Risk of Child Abuse in the Church by Joy Thornburg Melton